webronen/PiiDrone_X-314_Quad/README.md

 ## Summary

-This system enables **safe, hands-off PID tuning** for drones, delivering reliable initial gain estimates for stable flight.
-While further fine-tuning may be needed for optimal performance, the auto-tune process provides a strong starting point for agile and balanced control.
-The control authority budget and safety features support robust flight dynamics for the PiiDrone X-314 Quad.
+This system enables **safe, hands-off PID tuning** for drones, delivering reliable initial gain estimates for stable flight.<br><br>While further fine-tuning may be needed for optimal performance, the auto-tune process provides a strong starting point for agile and balanced control.<br><br>The control authority budget and safety features support robust flight dynamics for the PiiDrone X-314 Quad.

 ---